dhoat30/inspiry1.2/wp-content/plugins/woo-smart-wishlist/readme.txt

 = Translators =

-Available languages: English (Default), Russian, Italian
+Available languages: English (Default), Russian, Italian, Persian

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress") to [us](https://wpclever.net/contact?utm_source=pot&utm_medium=woosw&utm_campaign=wporg "WPClever.net") so we can bundle it into WPC Smart Wishlist.